Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: A model for pandemic reconstruction

 \subsection{Inference}

-Let $\vtheta=\{\vxi, \phi, p^e_{t_k, a},\eta_{t_k}, \vec{\beta}^B\}$ denote the vector of all free parameters. \cite{BirKGCPHCZWPD11} develop a Bayesian approach and use a Markov Chain-Monte Carlo (MCMC) algorithm to derive the posterior distribution of $\vtheta$ on the basis of $245$ days of primary care consultation and swab positivity data, confirmed case and cross-sectional serological data.

-The MCMC algorithm is a naively adaptive random walk Metropolis algorithm, requiring $7\times10^5$ iterations, taking over four hours.
-MCMC is not easily adapted for parallelised computation, although a small speed up can be achieved by parallelising the likelihood component of the posterior distribution of $\vtheta$ over a small number of CPUs.
-In total, this required in excess of $6.3\times10^6$ evaluations of the transmission model and/or convolutions of the kind in equation \eqref{eqn:convolution}.
-Implementation of MCMC in an online fashion, as new data arrive involves the re-analysis of the entire dataset, requiring time for multiple Markov chains to converge.

-Although, the runtime might not be prohibitive for real-time inference, the current implementation leaves little margin to consider multiple code runs or alternative model formulations.
+To estimate $\vtheta$, \cite{BirKGCPHCZWPD11} develop a Bayesian approach and use a Markov Chain-Monte Carlo (MCMC) algorithm to derive the posterior distribution of $\vtheta$ on the basis of $245$ days of primary care consultation and swab positivity data, confirmed case and cross-sectional serological data.
+Their MCMC algorithm is a naively adaptive random walk Metropolis algorithm, requiring $7\times10^5$ iterations, requiring in excess of $6.3\times10^6$ evaluations of the transmission model and/or convolutions of the kind in equation \eqref{eqn:convolution}.
+MCMC is not easily adapted for parallelised computation, but the likelihood calculations allow for some small-scale parallelisation.
+The MCMC were thus optimally run on a desktop computer with 8 parallel 3.6GHz Intel(R) Core(TM) i7-4790 processors, requiring run-times of almost four hours.
+Although this runtime might not be prohibitive for real-time inference, this implementation leaves little margin to consider multiple code runs or alternative model formulations.
 In a future pandemic there will be a greater wealth of data facilitating a greater degree of stratification of the population \citep{SPIM11}.
 With increasing model complexity comes rapidly increasing MCMC run-times, which can be efficiently addressed through use of SMC methods.

-\section{An SMC Alternative to MCMC}
+\section{An SMC alternative to MCMC}